Skip to main content

 Security

-AWS DevOps Agent encrypts all customer data at rest using AES-256 encryption with AWS- managed keys, though Customer Managed Keys (CMK) are not supported until General Availability.
-Data is stored in us-east-1 with multi-Region replication available at General Availability.
+AWS DevOps Agent encrypts all customer data at rest using AES- 256 encryption with AWS-managed keys.
+Customer Managed Keys (CMK) are also supported.
+Data is stored in the Region in which you create your Agent Spaces.

 AWS DevOps Agent maintains detailed journals that log every reasoning step and action taken, creating complete transparency into agent decision-making processes.
 Additionally, all agent activities are automatically captured by AWS CloudTrail within the hosting AWS account.